sebapersson/petab_sciml/docs/src/format.md

     └── arrayId1
 ```

+The schema is provided as [JSON schema](assets/parameter_data_schema.json).
+Currently, validation is only provided via the PEtab SciML library.

 The indexing convention and naming for `arrayId` depend on the neural network model library:

 - Neural network models in the PEtab SciML [YAML format](@ref YAML_net_format) follow PyTorch indexing and naming conventions.
 For example, in a PyTorch `linear` layer, the arrays ids are `weight` and (optionally) `bias`